-Strand: Communicating meaning in [Langu rage] Years 7-8 Sub-strand: Interacting in [Language] · Content descriptions Students learn to: Content elaborations This may involve students: initiate and sustain exchanges in familiar and some unfamiliar contexts related to students' experiences, feelings and views, adjusting their language in response to others AC9L2F8C01 using culturally appropriate greetings and terms of address depending on cultural status such as whe interacting with Elders and/or community members, taking into consideration kinship where appropria relationships, identity, gender and age when communicating between men and women, and the your ate, using visual cues such as gestures, hand signs, body language and eye contact to interact in a cultur appropriate manner ally communicating with peers and other [Language] speakers in local or online communities, using active listening skills, turn-taking cues, requests for clarification е using fillers, asking questions or clarification, requesting more details or how to spell or say a word, p expression in [Language] to sustain interaction hrase or 5. discussing aspects of their everyday lives with others and expressing personal experiences and feeling ngs 6. sharing past events or experiences and/or future goals and aspirations with their teachers and peers engaging in face-to-face or online conversations with peers about shared interests such as discussing favourite Indigenous music or art g 8. inviting Elders and/or community cultural knowledge holders where appropriate to share information their local culture and engaging in respectful discussion such as responding to and asking questions sharing their responses to the experience of learning and using the [Language] within their cultural co as a second or additional language learners ontext or discussing aspects of their personal worlds, such as home, school and social lives, including their used different languages and involvement in different cultural practices e of 11. using [Language] in real-life experiences on Country/Place where appropriate, for example, through of traditional food, basket weaving, wood carving etc cooking collaborate in activities that involve the language of transaction, negotiation and problem-solving to plan projects and events
+Strand: Communicating meaning in [Langua ge] Years 7-8 Sub-strand: Interacting in [Language] Content descriptions Students learn to: Content elaborations This may involve students: initiate and sustain exchanges in familiar and some unfamiliar contexts related to students' experiences, feelings and views, adjusting their language in response to using culturally appropriate greetings and terms of address depending on interacting with Elders and/or community members, taking into considerating gender and age when communicating between men and women, and the y on kinship, relationships, identity, others 2. discussing aspects of their everyday lives with others and expressing pers onal experiences and feelings AC9LRF8C01 discussing aspects of their personal worlds, such as home, school and so different languages and involvement in different cultural practices ial lives, including their use of using fillers, asking questions or clarification, requesting more details or ho expression in [Language] to sustain interaction w to spell or say a word, phrase or 5. sharing their responses to the experience of learning and using the [Langu age] within their cultural context engaging in face-to-face or online conversations with peers about shared i favourite Indigenous music or art nterests such as discussing using visual cues such as gestures, hand signs, body language and eye co appropriate manner ontact to interact in a culturally communicating with peers and other [Language] speakers in local or online listening skills, turn-taking cues, requests for clarification e communities, using active 9. sharing past events or experiences and/or future goals and aspirations with n their teachers and peers inviting Elders and/or community cultural knowledge holders to share informand engaging in respectful discussion such as responding to and asking q using [Language] in real-life experiences on Country/Place, for example, the basket weaving, wood carving etc rough cooking traditional food, collaborate in activities that involve the language of transaction, negotiation and problem-solving to plan projects and events